 Eventually, all of Slowdive's albums were reissued in late 2005.
 Just For a Day included a bonus disc with all tracks from the first three EPs, and the three songs recorded for a John Peel session on 26 March 1991.
 Souvlaki included a bonus disc with all the remaining EP tracks, as well as "Some Velvet Morning" (originally recorded for a compilation).
 Pygmalion—which had become a collector's item in the years since its release due to it never being issued in the USA—contained no extra material, however.

 On January 28, 2014, following a 12-day countdown and the appearance of an official website and Twitter account for the band, Slowdive announced their reunion with the Just for a Day/Souvlaki-era line-up including Simon Scott as drummer.
 The band was confirmed the same day to be playing the 2014 Primavera Sound Festival in Barcelona, Spain.
+2014 saw the band go on a 5 month, 40 date long tour.
+In January 2017, Slowdive released their first new single in 22 years on the Dead Oceans label.
+Another single and a self titled 4th album followed in May 2017.
 Read more on Last.fm